 Comprehensive Overview: Unveiling the Geometry and Trigonometry

 The angle of elevation is defined as the angle formed between the horizontal line of sight and the upward line of sight to an object.
-Imagine a person standing on the ground looking up at the top of a building.
-The horizontal line of sight is a straight line extending from the person's eye parallel to the ground.
+So imagine a person standing on the ground looking up at the top of a building.
+The angle formed where these two lines meet is the angle of elevation.
+Which means the horizontal line of sight is a straight line extending from the person's eye parallel to the ground.
 The line of sight to the top of the building is the imaginary line connecting the person's eye to the highest point of the building.
-The angle formed where these two lines meet is the angle of elevation.
 This angle is always measured upwards from the horizontal.

 Conversely, the angle of depression is the angle formed between the horizontal line of sight and the downward line of sight to an object.
-Picture a person standing on top of the building looking down at a car parked on the street.
+Worth adding: picture a person standing on top of the building looking down at a car parked on the street.
 The horizontal line of sight, in this case, is a straight line extending from the person's eye parallel to the ground.
 The line of sight to the car is the imaginary line connecting the person's eye to the car.
 The angle formed where these two lines meet is the angle of depression.
 This angle is always measured downwards from the horizontal.

 The trigonometric functions sine, cosine, and tangent (SOH CAH TOA) are the key tools for solving problems involving the angle of elevation and angle of depression.
 In a right-angled triangle:

-• Sine (sin) is the ratio of the length of the side opposite the angle to the length of the hypotenuse.
+- Sine (sin) is the ratio of the length of the side opposite the angle to the length of the hypotenuse.

-• Cosine (cos) is the ratio of the length of the side adjacent to the angle to the length of the hypotenuse.
+- Cosine (cos) is the ratio of the length of the side adjacent to the angle to the length of the hypotenuse.

-• Tangent (tan) is the ratio of the length of the side opposite the angle to the length of the side adjacent to the angle.
+- Tangent (tan) is the ratio of the length of the side opposite the angle to the length of the side adjacent to the angle.

 Trends and Latest Developments: Leveraging Technology for Precision